They say a picture is worth a thousand words, and this is especially true for data analytics.

-In this guide, we’ll tell you everything you need to know about data visualization (data viz).
-We’ll explain what data visualization is, why it matters, and how you can do it effectively.
-We’ll also explore some of the most common types of data visualization, as well as the tools you can use to create them.
-Last but not least, we’ll show you how you can get started in the fascinating field of data viz.
+In this guide, we’ll tell you everything you need to know about data visualization (also known as data viz).
+We’ll explain what it is, why it matters, some of the most common types, as well as the tools you can use to create them.

 - What is data visualization?